siscia/easy-hire/index.md

 title: Open Hire
 ---

-Open Hire is a simple project that aim to change how companies hire developers.
+Open Hire is a simple project that aims at changing how companies hire developers.

-Developer instead of being introduce into the company by some (mostly) pointless code challenge are introduced by the value they bring to open source.
+Instead of being introduced to the company by code challenges, developers are given the possibility to show the value they bring to open source.

 In most situation it can be a win / win scenario.